jasylwong/CV/README.md

 These are just some of the tech skills I am hoping to learn as part of my time at Makers:
 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Languages: Ruby, JavaScript, SQL
-- RSpec, Jasmine
+- Testing frameworks: RSpec, Jasmine
+- Other frameworks: Rails, Sinatra, jQuery

 #### University of Warwick (September 2007 to July 2011)